bsamirtha/House-Price-Prediction-System/README.md

   - Test the model on a sample of properties
 - **Export the Model**

 # Import Libraries

+#Import Libraries
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt

 %matplotlib inline